SammyMcSammyson/Banana-Republic/README.md

 🏹 Fantastic use of README to provide important information such as a description of the project, how to deploy and other app information.
 No - you will just get my rambling thoughts.
 🏹 Implement error handling using try/catch.
 Limited knowledge on this but will read up because I tried it a little and it worked.
 🏹 Create a menu for users to adjust game options like sound effects or display preferences.
 Need other items before I even think about this.

+14/09/24 2128
+Added images and made the res4t button work for them need to make the images actually fit but thats a tomorrow problem.
+Overall its going...Im off to prees...